Operators:

 NOT

-NOT operator is the negation of the result it shows the result true if condition is false and wise versa.
+the negation of the result it shows the result true if condition is false and

 X